Article Collection

 It focuses on practical, understandable parts.
 It is not overly long, but still mentions all important details.

-Early History
+Early History (Before Unix)

 Batch Processing

 Early computers in the 1950s were capable of running one program at a time.
-User would arrive at the computer, load program and data (via punched paper cards and magnetic or paper tape), run it, and wait for outputs.
+User would arrive at the computer, load program and data (via punched paper cards and magnetic or paper tape), run it, and wait for output.

 This method later became known as batch processing.